dome9/cloud-bots-azure/README.md

   - Install Python and dependent packages needed by the Cloudbots
   - Create a new Azure app registration for CloudBots
   - Optionally, create a SendGrid account to forward email notifications
+  - Create a custom role for the CloudBots Function
   - Assign IAM roles for the app registration created above
   - Create an empty Azure function for the CloudBots
   - Deploy the CloudBots in the Azure subscription